heartandhandstraining/heartandhandstraining.github.io/_posts/2020-10-06-Jehovahs-Witness-Supporter.md

 Though I am not baptized (yet), I have long been a Jehovah's Witness supporter.
 I just wanted to make that clear.
 I definitely appreciate that JWs no longer push so hard for someone to get baptized (actually, less pushy, period), which is the public declaration of their dedication of themselves to Jehovah God.
 One's repentance and personal dedication to Jehovah God takes (or, at least, it should) place well before public baptism.
 In my nearly 60 years of life, not the encouraged JW path, but I never abandoned support of the JWs, just, at times, not as much or unable to support to the extent that I should have or would like to have.

 Love for Jehovah never left me, nor did He leave me.
 I repent and beg forgiveness for my outright sins and human errors.
-And, I desire to make this formal, public to all in baptizing as a Jehovah's Witness.
+And, I desire to make this formal, public to all by baptizing as a Jehovah's Witness.

-My parents, also, became JWs in the mid 70's, but they became inactive for a variety of speculative reasons on my part, which I never fully understood nor agreed with.
+My parents became JWs in the mid 70's, but they, also, became inactive for a variety of speculative reasons, which I never fully understood nor agreed with.
 To decide not to associate, I believe one has to already be in a mindset to look for the negative in others, no matter who they are.

 I went to college, which was not the norm for JW females, especially, of my era, as it was discouraged (at least where I was).
 I married outside the truth, also.
 Do I regret?
 For lack of better expression, it was not easy being a JW at-heart but going about life in an atypical JW mode as it was somewhat lonely (but being an outsider is somewhat my nature, partly happenstance in childhood family and school life,too) and had its share of heartache, but it also built more inner strength within me.
 Forgiveness, repentance and moving ahead in attempts towards being like Jesus and God is mandatory, of course.